raindogdance/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 3. Download Wasabi latest __release__ and the corresponding __.asc__ file.

-4. Double click on .asc file or right click More GpgEX options / Verify (if the context menu is missing - restart the computer).
+4. Double click on .asc file or right click More GpgEX options / Verify.
+If the context menu is missing - restart the computer.

 ![](https://i.imgur.com/fJME8Yh.png)